MicrosoftDocs/entra-docs/docs/external-id/customers/includes/register-app/register-mfa-api-app.md

 1. In the **Register an application** page that appears, enter your application's registration information:

-    1. In the Name section, enter a meaningful application name, for example *mfa-api-app*.
+    1. In the Name section, enter a meaningful application name, for example *edit-profile-service*.

     1. Under **Supported account types**, select **Accounts in this organizational directory only**.